 Quick and tasty pan-seared swordfish salad, full of flavor and one-of-a-kind salad when looking for something different.
 This fish salad is very different, full of flavor and hearty salad.

 A Swordfish Salad to enjoy when you are not afraid of a fish with an acquired taste.
-We’re having swordfish today!
+We have swordfish today!
 And why you may ask?
-Swordfish is not a fish I enjoy eating very often because it reminds me a lot of fresh tuna.
+Swordfish is not a fish I enjoy eating very often because it reminds me of fresh tuna.

 Let’s learn a bit about this wonderful fish.

-FDA Note: Swordfish have high levels of methyl-mercury so the FDA advises that pregnant women, nursing women, women of childbearing age and young children avoid eating swordfish.
+FDA Note: Swordfish have high methyl-mercury levels, so the FDA advises that pregnant women, nursing women, women of childbearing age, and young children avoid eating swordfish.

 More info can be found at http://www.chefs-resources.com/seafood/finfish/swordfish/ – ixzz4FLc04B00

-Although swordfish is described as a “mildly sweet flavor and a moist fish,” my experience is very different and I am sure it might be the same for many other people as well.
-Swordfish is a very meaty fish and taste a bit like tuna.
+Although swordfish is described as a “mildly sweet flavor and a moist fish,” my experience is very different, and I am sure it might be the same for many other people as well.
+Swordfish is a very meaty fish and tastes a bit like tuna.
 I personally find tuna to have a stronger fish taste than swordfish.

-Although swordfish is a good substitute for tuna it is difficult for me to eat it often.
-It is true that the price of swordfish is a bit expensive but it is the taste that bothers me a bit.
+Although swordfish is a good substitute for tuna, it is difficult for me to eat it often.
+The price of swordfish is indeed a bit expensive, but the taste bothers me a bit.
 I can consume swordfish once a month and maybe once every 2 – 3 months if the recipes are different.
-I am quite weird, right?

 Follow the same recipe if you would like or be adventurous with your vinegars.
 Also, don’t forget to add your favorite fruits.
 No salad dressing needed.